rambim/StockScraper/README.md

 | POSTGRES_DB        | Name of the PostgreSQL database      |

 ### 🔌 Application Installation
+Ensure you have Docker Compose installed.
 To install, download the project, create a `.env` file in the root of the project with the environment variables, and then run the docker command:
 ```sh
 docker-compose build --no-cache
 ```